THEMVFFINMAN/Reddit-Manipulation/README.md

 It has run into some interesting issues.
 But unfortunately I think I maybe have been sloppy as my main reddit account was shadowbanned: ![alt text](http://i.imgur.com/md7nJXa.png "RIP /u/blendt")

 So until I can figure out how they figured it out, this project is going on hiatus.
 It just means I'll have to go through many more shadowbanned accounts until I figure this out.

+UPDATE!!
+So far as long as I space them out about 10 seconds to 20 seconds apart, I can still do upvote/downvote manipulation.
+So far I've done it successfully for 500 upvotes and it went undetected for 7 days.
+This was on a subreddit that didn't allow any other posters so it was controlled.
+Will update after further tests.